-We will take a look a three basic examples of common combinations that you will find. (there are endless combinations, no one way is the “right” way, these are just examples).
+We will take a look a three basic examples of common combinations that you will find.
+Note, there are endless combinations and no one way is the “right” way; these are just examples.

 The flat section will help while your paddling into the wave, it gives you an even surface to plane on when lying down on your board and trying to paddle as fast as you can.

 The single concave will help produce lift while you are up on your feet and riding the wave.
 It will also initially help set your rail into the face.
 This gives you both control and lift, keeping you on top of the wave while surfing.

 The double concave around your fins will redirect the flow of water through your tail and around your fins.
 This also helps create some lift and control when you are surfing off your back foot.
 Blending into the Vee right out the back of the board will add to your control and allow you to snap from rail to rail a little easier.